-- There is not concern given to having the Moon apply to such and such house lord of such and such topic – strengthening the topic itself pertains to natural significators which are addressed below.
+- There is not concern given to having the Moon apply to such and such house lord of such and such topic.
+Strengthening the topic itself actually pertains to natural significators (see below).

-In Chapter 30, Dorotheus then additionally advised to look at the lord of the action and make sure it is in good condition.
-He clarifies that he means the lord which naturally signifies the thing.
-Here are some of the actions he associates with planets (and some pairings):
+In Chapter 31, Dorotheus advised to look at the lord of the action and make sure it is in good condition.
+He clarified that he meant the planet which naturally signifies the thing.
+Again, this is not the lord of the house that signifies that matter, but the planet itself that signifies the matter.
+Below is a list of the matters he associated with planets (and their combinations).

 - Saturn and Jupiter together: buying land (i.e. real estate), power of attorney

-- Mercury: theft, gifts, arguments, practice, partnership, insults, love, trades, cultural events
+- Mercury: theft, gifts, arguments, practice, friendship, partnership, insults, love, trades, cultural events

 - Jupiter: government, asking favors, momentous needs for good